With a wealth of experience and tireless dedication to his client, he has proved hugely popular with solicitors and clients alike.

-In 2011, Nicholas appeared for the first defendant accused of involvement in a multi-million pound mortgage fraud over seven years, where both the prosecution and the second defendant were represented by Queen's Counsel, with the trial involving complicated forensic accountancy evidence (R v.
+Nicholas appeared for the first defendant accused of involvement in a multi-million pound mortgage fraud over seven years, where both the prosecution and the second defendant were represented by Queen's Counsel, with the trial involving complicated forensic accountancy evidence (R v.
 Leavesly and Leavesly).
 The defendant was acquitted of an allegation under the Proceeds of Crime Act at the close of the prosecution case and unanimously by the jury on the remaining counts.

-In late 2011 and early 2012, Nicholas represented the same defendant in two different trials at the Central Criminal Court, both prosecuted by First Junior Treasury Counsel.
+Nicholas represented the same defendant in two different trials at the Central Criminal Court, both prosecuted by First Junior Treasury Counsel.
 In the first (with six co-defendants), the defendant was accused of possessing a firearm with intent to endanger life and assisting an offender in a murder; in the second (with three co-defendants), he was charged with assisting an offender in a separate murder.
 The first trial involved argument on the admissibility of evidence in relation to the allegation that would be tried in the second.
 The defendant was acquitted by the jury on both counts in the first trial and at the close of the prosecution case in the second.

-Nicholas has appeared as leading junior in more than ten murder trials.
+He has appeared as leading junior in more than ten murder trials.
 Of note recently was R v.
 Taylor and Others at the Central Criminal Court, involving lengthy argument over anonymous witness evidence.

 Nicholas appears in the Court of Appeal (Criminal Division) on a frequent basis.
 His reported cases include Attorney-General's Reference No. 7 of 2007 (R v.
-Krivec) EWCA Crim 922, in which the Lord Chief Justice held that 'leniency where the facts justify it is to be commended, not condemned', and emphasised that a judge should not be deterred from passing an appropriately lenient through fear of the sentence being referred by the Attorney-General.
+Krivec) EWCA Crim 922, in which the Lord Chief Justice held that 'leniency where the facts justify it is to be commended, not condemned', and emphasised that a judge should not be deterred from passing an appropriately lenient sentence through fear of being referred by the Attorney-General.